westpoint-robotics/TTCP-AISC-Opposed-AI-Competition/gameday/Readme.md

 Before the event collect the pertinent data for each performer and record it in `manifest.csv`.
-This includes the submission name, the docker image, container registry creds (if necessary), and the name of the launch script to execute.
+This includes the submission name, the docker image, and the name of the launch script to execute.

-__** NOTE **__ Because the `manifest.csv` could hold docker registry login secrets, care should be taken to prevent it from being displayed to an audience.

 If collecting submitted docker images before gameday, ensure they are loaded on the host executing the event.

 # Launch

-We launch a shoreside container, an team_blue container, and a team_red container.
+We launch a shoreside container, a team_blue container, and a team_red container.

+We inject a launch scripts into the container.
+So it is helpful if entries have a readme file in the working directory describing how the behavior(s) can be launched.

-Ideally, the container's launch script can support running as red or blue.
+Ideally, the image can support running as red or blue.
+Or separate images could be submitted.
 For example, see how the included *.sh files accept a flag parameter and launched herons based in its color value.